Serving Illinois and Nationwide

-Pharmacy / Medication Error Wrongful Death Lawsuit
+Pharmacy Error Wrongful Death Lawyers

 Prescription medications save the lives of many patients by supporting life, curing illnesses and maintaining health.
 However, when a medication error by the pharmacy or medical staff causes the patient to die, surviving family members often file a wrongful death lawsuit to seek justice and financial compensation.

-As Chicago pharmacy error lawyers, Rosenfeld Injury Lawyers is committed to holding negligent parties fully accountable for their acts when their actions-- or inactions result in the death of a person.
+As Chicago pharmacy error lawyers, Rosenfeld Injury Lawyers LLC is committed to holding negligent parties fully accountable for their acts when their actions-- or inactions result in the death of a person.
 If you have a loved one who died as a result of an error made by a pharmacy, our law firm is here to help get you the answers you deserve.
 Contact us for a free case review with an attorney who has experience prosecuting wrongful death cases involving pharmacies.

 Medication Errors can Cause Death